 Dependent Status Which Allows You to Work

-If you're currently in L-2, H-4 (and spouse has a green card process going), or are a E-1/E-2/E-3 dependent and your spouse is maintaining their work visa status, you may be eligible to work in the US.
-You'll need to apply for an employment authorization document (EAD) by filing Form I-765.
+If you're currently in L-2, H-4 (and your spouse has a Green Card process going), or are a E-1/E-2/E-3 dependent and your spouse is maintaining their work visa status, you may be eligible to work in the U.S. You'll need to apply for an employment authorization document (EAD) by filing Form I-765.
 With an EAD, you'll be able to work with any employer.

 J-1 Trainee Visa

 As a J-1 trainee visa, an individual will train at a host company/organization under the authority of a DOS-certified sponsor.
-Training programs are designed to allow foreign professionals to come to the US to gain exposure to US culture and to receive training in US business practices in their chosen occupational field.
+Training programs are designed to allow international professionals to come to the U.S. to gain exposure to U.S. culture and to receive training in U.S. business practices in their chosen occupational field.

 Another way to obtain an H-1B is to find and accept a position at a higher education (or related nonprofit entities), nonprofit research organizations, and government research organizations.
 These organizations are Cap-exempt, which means that if they want to sponsor an individual for the H-1B, they won't be subject to the Cap.
 However, if an individual later decides to work for a for-profit company, they'll be subject to the Cap and will need to go through the lottery system.

 Citizens of Canada and Mexico, if eligible, may be qualified for the TN NAFTA professional visa.
 Australian citizens are eligible for the E-3 specialty occupation professional visa.
 Citizens of Singapore and Chile may be eligible for the H-1B1 specialty occupation professional visa.
 If an individual is currently working at a company abroad, has been working there for at least one year, and the company has offices in the U.S., they may be eligible for the L-1 intracompany transfer visa.
 There are other options out there such as the B-1 in lieu of H-1B, E-1, E-2, etc.!